 The original design intent of MBG is to provide a Teleworker solution.
-Once an MBG server is installed, extensions from the office PBX can be extended across the Internet to permit MiNet phones to work from homes, remote offices, hotels, etc.
+Once an MBG server is installed, extensions from the office PBX can be extended across the Internet to permit MiNet phones to work from homes, remote offices, hotels, and so on.
+As of MBG 10.1 Teleworkers can now be configured in a more flexible way for encrypted audio streaming (SRTP) or unencrypted audio streaming (RTP).